Sphaeromatidae

-Sphaeromatidae is a family of isopods, often encountered on rocky shores and in shelf waters in temperate zones.
+Sphaeromatidae, the seapills, is a family of isopods, often encountered on rocky shores and in shelf waters in temperate zones.
 The family includes almost 100 genera and 619 known marine species (and about 65 in fresh water).
 Within these genera, there are groups that share distinctive morphologies; further research may reclassify these genus-groups as separate families.

 Description

 Many species have a dorsoventrally compressed body shape, often with a vaulted dorsum, and some are strongly flattened (scale-like).

 Ecology

 Sphaeromatidae are browsers or detritus feeders.
 Xynosphaera appear to have incisory mandibles; Xynosphaera colemani burrows into the tissue of alcyonacean corals.
 Some genera of Sphaeromatidae associate with sponges, particularly Oxinasphaera.

 Genera

 The family contains the following genera: